Savidyaf/DITemplate/README.md

 # DITemplate Work in progress
 Unity Dependency Injection Architecture Template

 Made this boilerplate for my random hobby projects.
-I wii update the files here as my boilerplate as it evolves.
+I will update scripts here as it evolves.

 Goal is to create an easy to iterate framework for quick prototyping with future compatibility for production for any game I want to make.
 I write the code published to this repo first with each iteration and do a quick prototype with it to find the issues with my architecture.